Notable People

 There is a temptation to treat Ross as a relic of the Oslo era, one more diplomat from a period when the peace process carried a larger share of U.S. imagination.
 That view misses how often the region drags Washington back to Ross's questions.

-What can outside leverage actually achieve?
+What can outside pressure actually achieve?
 How much should the United States rely on personal relationships with leaders?
 What does deterrence look like when adversaries do not share the same appetite for escalation?
 How do Arab-Israeli diplomacy, Iran policy, and domestic Palestinian politics affect one another?

 Ross kept asking those questions long after the ceremonial optimism faded.
 That is why he remained relevant after formal negotiations stalled.
 He was not attached only to one agreement or one summit.
 He was attached to a method.